vengatkalai/vengatkalai/README.md

 - 👋 Hi, I’m Kalaiselvam V
 -am locating in Bangalore
--i have a few experience in web full stack developer in php now am exploring python
+-i have a experience in web full stack developer in php now am exploring python
 - 👀 I’m interested in python & Django developer
 - 💞️ I’m looking to collaborate more upgrade my skills